If you own a miter saw you notice some burn marks or intense chipping on the material you’re cutting, you’re miter blade is the likely culprit.

 Also, make sure to get the blade that will fit your needs.
 This mainly depends on the type of project you’re undertaking, and the type of material.

-In case your blade is, in fact, dull and worn out, then cleaning won’t help.
-This is when you should definitely replace it.
+In case your blade is, in fact, dull and worn out, then cleaning won’t help at all.
+This is when you should definitely replace it, and maybe even consider upgrading to a Diablo blade.
+They are seriously legit, and manufacture awesome blades.

 Let’s take a look at how to change the miter saw blade properly.
 Since there are many different brands of miter saws, check the manual (or look it up online) to see how to change the blade for your specific saw.